 Kent County OCC works toward:

-- Decreasing the prison commitment rate in Kent County.
+- Decrease the overall prison commitment rate in Kent County.

-- Reduce recidivism which is defined by the State Board as probation violations, either technical or new sentence, resulting in a prison disposition.
+- Reduce recidivism in Kent County which is currently defined by legislation as probation violations, either technical or new sentence, resulting in a prison disposition.

-- Encourage community criminal justice stakeholder involvement in the development of the comprehensive community corrections plan.
+- Encourage community criminal justice stakeholder involvement in the development and implementation of the comprehensive community corrections plan.

-- Provide evidence-based programming in the community as an alternative to incarcerative sentences that will reduce future criminal activity for those that participate.
+- Fund and support evidence-based programming in the community as an alternative to incarcerative sentences that work to reduce future criminal activity for those that participate.

-- Monitor and evaluate funded programming to ensure the quality and content of services provided.
+- Monitor and evaluate funded programming to ensure the quality of services provided by agency partners.

 Court Services Supervisor/OCC Supervisor